muhammadsahil5030/cms_opendata/README.md

 # cms_opendata
-## This repository contains the cms opendata analysis using docker container.

 #### Install the Docker container from the official page of Docker **https://docs.docker.com/engine/install**
 #### Installing in Ubuntu 20.04
 1) Set up Docker's apt repository.